 US Oncology’s commitment to research — especially in the community setting — is reflected in the support provided to network practices by the corporate infrastructure.
-We have over 500 full-time employees dedicated to US Oncology Research, both in the central office and research sites.
+We have approximately 900 experienced investigatorsaffiliated with US Oncology Research.
 Our support staff assists practices in ways that help the practice staff focus on patient care rather than administrative red tape.

 This centralized support and proven research efficiencies include: